HKUST-KnowComp/NLI4CT/README.md

 # KnowComp at SemEval2023 Task7 (NLI4CT)

-This is the official code repository for the [SemEval2023](https://semeval.github.io/SemEval2023/) paper: KnowComp at SemEval-2023 Task 7: Finetuning Pretrained Language Models for Clinical Trial Entailment Identification.
+This is the official code repository for the [SemEval2023](https://semeval.github.io/SemEval2023/) paper: KnowComp at SemEval-2023 Task 7: Fine-tuning Pretrained Language Models for Clinical Trial Entailment Identification.
 Our system officially ranks No.5th on the leaderboard and achieves an F1 score of 0.764.

 ![Overview](demo/overview.jpg)